CenterForSpatialResearch/conflict_urbanism_sp2025/_posts/2025-05-04-Wicaksana-Wonggom.md

 Karet Kuningan, or Karbela, sits in the shadow of Jakarta’s Golden Triangle—one of Southeast Asia’s most important financial districts.
 Its presence highlights the strategic location of many kampungs, which have evolved alongside the city over time.

 ![Timelapse satellite images show the transformation of the financial district and Kampung Karbela.](/conflict_urbanism_sp2025/images/wicaksana/wonggom_Karbela_Aerialtimelapse_rev.gif)
-<figcaption> Fig.4 - Timelapse satellite images show the transformation of the financial district and Kampung Karbela. </figcaption>
+Fig.4 - Timelapse satellite images show the transformation of the financial district and Kampung Karbela.

 The red overlay represents the officially recognized area of Kampung Karbela, while the yellow dashed boundary marks the edge between the kampung and the financial district, where commercial activity and interaction is concentrated.